Jasikasamantha/Startup-Growth-and-investment-data-analysis/README.md

 - Empowers dynamic dashboard filtering, enabling country-specific insights in real-time.

---
+---

-## Project Insights Summary:
+## Conclusion

-i.
-Fintech and AI are top-funded and fast-growing industries.

-ii.
-USA and India lead in startup counts and funding volumes.

-iii.
-Startup formation peaked post-2015, reflecting digital transformation.

-iV.
-A positive relationship is observed between investment amount and valuation.
+The dashboard highlights that while startups are globally distributed, investment, growth and success are concentrated in specific countries and industries.
+These insights can guide strategic decisions for investors, policy makers, and founders aiming to enter or scale in high-potential markets.

+---